Calculating... until our next FREE Code-Along Session. Secure your spot now

 Apart from storing financial data, your database is supposed to inform your decision-making.

-Looking at a raw general ledger is usually not very helpful.
-Reports, charts or dashboards are much more suitable for supporting effective decision-making.
 Define what interfaces you would like to have together with your database: who needs access to what?
 Who should be in charge of data entry?
 Who should have read-only access?

-Think about how your database can add value to your business.
+These questions lead you to think about how your database can add value to your business.

 Step 3: Creating Your Accounting Database